charlesabarnes/discord-sport-notifier/README.md

 The UI allows you to:

-- Configure teams and leagues by environment (production, staging, development)
+- Configure teams and leagues for notifications
 - Add and remove teams to track for notifications
 - Add and remove leagues to track for notifications
 - Configure channel IDs and role IDs for notifications